iiasa/message_ix/message_ix/tools/lp_diag/data/mps/Readme.txt

-Space for large MPS files, locally available for actual testing.
+Space for large MPS files, locally available for actual analysis.